 A photo essay about Majuli river island in Assam, India.
-Majuli island is rapidly disappearing from the banks of the Brahmaputra, but is there a way to help?
+Majuli island is rapidly disappearing from the banks of the Brahmaputra river, but is there a way to help?
 Read below, or scroll down for more practical information for traveling to Majuli.

 In India’s far northeast, a region overlooked by many a tourist, sits a river island in Assam state: Majuli.
-Encircled by the rushing waters of the Brahmaputra, the island has been relatively isolated for years.
+Encircled by the rushing waters of the Brahmaputra river, the island has been relatively isolated for years.

 It seems too good to be true, and in a way, it is: in 15-20 years, surveys by a local NGO say Majuli island may no longer exist.